Bokhari: BuzzFeed's 'Exposé' of Facebook, Translated

 BuzzFeed published a four-thousand-plus word article Sunday about how Facebook goes easy on conservatives.
 Yes, goes easy on them.
 To help readers understand what Buzzfeed is trying to accomplish, we’ve compiled a guide to what they say in the article, and what they really mean.

-The figures that Facebook allegedly treated with kid gloves include, according to BuzzFeed, Alex Jones, who has been permanently blacklisted from the platform.
+According to BuzzFeed, the figures that Facebook allegedly treated with kid gloves include Alex Jones — who has been permanently blacklisted from the platform for years.

 If that’s “going easy” on Jones, what does the opposite look like?
 Beating him up behind the garbage cans in Menlo Park?
 Nuking his studio from orbit?
 BuzzFeed reporters would likely support both options as reasonable.